-Next Steps Project# Project Brief Summary of Hazard(s) the Original Addressed Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
 If discontinue, explain why. or "worst case scenario" TTH-9 (carryover) Implement zoning regulations to discourage building new structures in disaster prone areas.
 All Hazards Without a zoning board only the County can accomplish these regulations.
-Town Board No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
-Discontinue 2.
-3. Without a zoning board only the County can accomplish these regulations.
-TTH-6 Educate residents regarding steps to be taken to decrease the impact of natural hazards (including ice storms, wild/forest fires, severe storms, tornado, earthquakes, and all other natural hazards) by developing, enhancing, and implementing education programs, brochures, school presentations informing groups about ways to reduce risk, and other outreach activities.
+Town Board No Progress CostLevelofProtectionDamagesAvoided;EvidenceofSuccess Discontinue S. Without a zoning board only the County can accomplish these regulations.
+TTH-6 Educate residents regarding steps to be taken to decrease the impact of natural hazards (including ice storms, wild/forest fires, severe storms, tornado, earth- quakes, and all other natural hazards) by developing, enhancing, and implementing education programs, brochures, school presentations informing groups about ways to reduce risk, and other outreach activities.
 Flood This is more of an ongoing concern than a problem.
 Thurman has had an influx of new owners purchasing homes for short term rentals who may not be aware of the dangers that flooding and ice jams can cause.
 Town Board, Town Clerk Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Discontinue 2.
 3. Ongoing capability